phillcampbell/RubyCA/readme.md

 ## About
 RubyCA is a simple certificate authority manager written in Ruby.

+It is designed for internal use as an alternative to using self signed certificates.
+Install and trust the root certificate in your clients and any certificates you create will just work, no more browser warnings.

 ## Development
 RubyCA is currently in development and not all features are implemented.